I’m a loyal Delta flyer but I’m always thinking of new ways to collect more American Airlines miles. Yes, you read that correctly.

 From far more spacious seats in economy at the back of the plane to the incomparable service in first class at the front, Japan Airlines is one of the best ways to fly from the U.S. to Asia.
 You can book these flights from 35,000 miles each way in economy, 60,000 in business class, and 80,000 miles for first class.

 Cathay Pacific is another great AA partner on which you can redeem AA miles.
 You can also use AA miles to fly Qantas to Australia, Finnair to Scandinavia, and Etihad to the Middle East, and more.

 But if you want to fly the best airline in the world, your best bet is … you guessed it, AAdvantage miles.
 Booking flights on Qatar Airways is one of our favorite ways to use AA miles – especially if you’re flying in their Qsuite business class.

-Read our full review of flying Qsuites from Dallas-Fort Worth (DFW) to Doha (DOH).
+Read our full Qatar Qsuites review from Dallas-Fort Worth (DFW) to Doha (DOH).

 Better yet, it’s gotten much easier to book many of these partner airlines.
 Many previously required a phone call to American.
 In the last few years alone American has added Japan Airlines, Qatar Airways, Cathay Pacific, and Etihad to its online booking engine at AA.com.

 And you can generally book these awards as far out as 11 months.
 So while a trip in the near-term is out of the question, you could start planning something as far out as November or December 2021.

 Great partner airlines don’t mean much if they cost a boatload of miles to book.
 Luckily, that’s not the case with American.

 American uses a regional award chart, which means that award rates depend on where your origin and destination fall on the map – not on the cash price of a flight or how many miles you’re flying.
 And overall, American’s award rates are on par or better with what you’ll find using other airline mileage programs.
 Here’s what it looks like.